bwong-yh/snake-client/README.md

 ## How to play

 - Use WASD to control the snake to eat the "apple" appears on the borad
-- Game over if the snake hit the edge of the screen or eat its own tail
+- Game over if the snake hits the edge of the screen or eats its own tail
-- press `ctrl + c` to exit game
+- press `ctrl + c` to exit game and use the same method above to restart game